ywangd/peek/README.rst

 .. code-block:: javascript

-  // Basic API call (note a blank line is necessary to trigger the execution)
+  // NOTE a blank line is necessary to trigger API execution, or type "ESC + Enter" to execute regardlessly
-  // Exit the interactive session any time by pressing Ctrl-D or type exit GET /_cluster/health
+  // Exit the interactive session any time by pressing Ctrl-D or type exit GET /_cluster/health  // comment is allowed almost anywhere

   // Index a single document
   POST /my-index/_doc